 Can I use OpenStructure modules from python?

 That's definitely possible, provided you have set the proper environment variables.
-On Linux you need to set LD_LIBRARY_PATH to the directory containing the libraries and PYTHONPATH to the directory containing the python modules.
-For a 64 bit platform this would look like:
+You need to set PYTHONPATH to the directory containing the python modules.
+For a 64 bit platform with Python 3.10, this would look like:

 How do I load a crappy PDB file?